How Deep Are Electric Lines Buried? Uncover the Depths for Safety

 Online Resources and Apps

-Utility Locating Apps: A variety of applications and online platforms can assist in pinpointing the approximate locations of underground utilities, utilizing records and maps from local utility providers.
+Utility Locating Apps: There are many apps and online tools that can help you find the approximate locations of underground utilities.
+They use records and maps from local utility companies.

 Professional Services: A Necessity